 - If you need research help, the reference librarians are here for you.
-You can come by the desk just to the left of the entrance on weekday afternoons, or schedule an appointment with a subject specialist for advanced research, or just drop by the library during the day Monday-Friday and ask for help.
+You can schedule an appointment with a subject specialist for advanced research, or just drop by the library during the day Monday-Friday and ask for help.

 - Library hours are 7:45 am to 1:00 am on weekdays, shorter on the weekend, longer during exams.